We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 Fast forward to 2023 (see what we did there?), and watching your favorite shows as they air is even less compelling.
-Some households still love their DVRs, top-of-the-line set-top DVRs let you record up to 16 shows at once, save thousands of shows to watch later, and watch DVR content from anywhere.
+Many households still love their set-top DVRs: top-of-the-line set-top DVRs let you record up to 16 shows at once, save thousands of shows to watch later, and watch DVR content from anywhere.
 You’ll usually pay a DVR rental fee and potentially a DVR access fee with this type of system.

 The benefits of cloud DVR

 Other providers, especially those that offer streaming live TV services, rely on cloud DVR instead of a set-top box with local storage.
 Cloud DVR does all the same things you’d expect from a physical DVR, but you need broadband internet and a streaming device to watch.
 Cloud DVR fees are common, and you may need a streaming stick or smart TV with storage capability.

 If you haven’t thought of DVRs since the final season of Lost aired during that fateful February in 2010, we get you.
 Many people rely on streaming services and on-demand libraries these days, and we expect physical DVRs

 If you’re new to paying for live TV, you might be shocked by your first bill.
 The real price you must pay each month can be a lot higher than advertised prices.
 Every provider does billing a little differently, but at least a few of these extra fees can be found on almost every bill: